-At the start of this year, phrases like “virtual classroom”, “online lessons” and “distance learning” weren’t really part of our main vocabulary, but times have changed – and fast.
+At the start of 2020, phrases like “virtual classroom”, “online lessons” and “distance learning” weren’t really part of our main vocabulary, but times have changed – and fast.

 Alongside many universities and colleges throughout South Africa and the world, a new “normal” has developed here at The Aleit Academy, though it definitely presented various challenges.

 In these uncertain times, there is no denying that the events industry is one of those most affected by the COVID-19 pandemic – however, from creative minds come exceptional ideas and problem solving solutions!
 With an Event Coordinator’s mindset, work ethic and precision, there is no obstacle that cannot be overcome!

 The transition at The Aleit Academy from “normal” face-to-face lectures to e-learning went as smoothly as can be expected and has been overwhelmingly successful in keeping our students engaged, motivated and learning!
 Students follow a fixed schedule, watch lectures via pre-recorded videos and complete all their projects and tests through available online platforms.

 We at The Aleit Academy focus on developing well-rounded, flexible and resourceful creatives who understand and value an entrepreneurial ethos.
 We therefore believe that our students will come out on top after this daunting period.

 This is how we have gone about maintaining progress in the very valuable practical elements of our course throughout our three year groups: